12 Must-Track Customer Retention Metrics for Growth (2023)

 76%

-How to improve customer satisfaction score
+How to improve CSAT

 Customer satisfaction means meeting – and ideally exceeding – customer expectations throughout their entire customer journey.
 When you prioritize learning your customer’s needs, you can provide them with the best customer service possible.